NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

   You can log an event with multiple parameters by putting them in an array.

 ![](images/firebase/analytics/AnalyticsParamArray.png)

 # **Authentication**

 ## Initial Setup

 You have to setup the user authentication feature in the firebase console for your firebase project to be able to use the auth functionality of the plugin.

 If you have not created the Firebase project yet, please, follow the instructions in this [video](https://www.youtube.com/watch?v=6juww5Lmvgo).

-After the project is created, you can go to the Authentication section on the left and there you can enable all the required sign in providers for your application.
+After the project is created, you can go to the Authentication section on the left, and there you can enable all the required sign in providers for your application.

 ![](images/firebase/auth/AuthSetup.png)